Calling All Origin Materials, Inc. (ORGN) Investors : Contact Bronstein, Gewirtz & Grossman, LLC to Actively Participate in the Class Action Lawsuit

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Origin Materials, Inc. ("Origin" or the "Company") (NASDAQ: ORGN) and certain of its officers.
+NEW YORK, Sept.
+4, 2023 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Origin Materials, Inc. ("Origin" or the "Company") (NASDAQ: ORGN) and certain of its officers.

 Class Definition: